 The ACAS Code of Practice on Disciplinary and Grievance Procedures requires an employer conducting either a disciplinary or grievance process to hold a meeting with the employee.
 In both instances the employee has a statutory right to be accompanied.
 In most instances where an employee is self-isolating (as opposed to actually suffering from COVID-19) and provided the period of self-isolation is likely to be no longer than 14 days, the most pragmatic approach will be to postpone the disciplinary or grievance hearing, especially if it is a disciplinary matter which isn’t likely to result in dismissal.
 However, in certain circumstances, where perhaps a manager can’t attend a hearing to conduct it, or where there may be a more urgent need to progress the matter, it may be possible to use an alternative method.

 The purpose of holding a meeting is to afford an employee the opportunity to be heard.
 With regard to disciplinary proceedings, this will be to put forward an explanation or their version of events or, in respect of grievance proceedings, to explain or elaborate on any concerns or complaints.
 Therefore, provided the employee is afforded an opportunity to do this, it should be possible to conduct the disciplinary or grievance hearing by an alternative method, as would sometimes be the case if an employee was absent due to long term sickness.
-This alternative method could be video conferencing, where the employee is at a work location but perhaps, because of travelling restrictions, the manager is unable to attend at that location.
+This alternative method could be video conferencing.
 It could also be by telephone conference call where all parties (including anyone accompanying) can dial in, although this alternative is likely to be more difficult and may not practical be for a number of reasons.
 Where you are considering conducting a disciplinary hearing by an alternative method you may wish to take specific advice.

 The scheme provides six-month work placements aimed at those aged 16-24 on universal credit and deemed to be at risk of long-term unemployment.
 Funding available for each job will cover 100% of the relevant National Minimum Wage for 25 hours a week, plus the associated employer National Insurance contributions and employer minimum automatic enrolment contributions.
 The scheme is open for applications opened in August (2020) and will run until December 2021.
 Read the guidance material.